Awards

 The Medal is cast in bronze from original sculptures commissioned by The Micropalaeontological Society in 2007.
 The sculptor is Anthony Stones, a Fellow of the Royal Society of British Sculptors and President (1999-2004) of The Society of Portrait Sculptors.
 The Medal is hand-crafted by the leading sculpture foundry Pangolin Editions of Chalford, England.

-The presentation of the Brady Medal to Prof. David Horne during the Ostracod meeting.
+The presentation of the Brady Medal to Prof. Kate Darling during the TMS Annual Meeting

 Previous Recipients of the Brady Medal